In the guide

-More information on approved, technical or 'authorised' premises in Great Britain can be found on the GOV.UK website.
+More information on fallen stock and safe disposal of dead animals can be found on the GOV.UK website.

 All animal by-products must be collected, identified and disposed of without undue delay, in order to prevent risks arising to public and animal health.